-‘Ahahui Mālama i ka Lōkahi offers regularly scheduled volunteer workdays for groups or individuals.
-Private experiences for school, church, club, or company groups can be arranged at our Service Project sites.
-Or, individuals can join the Nā Pōhaku Ecology Group (NPEG) at Nā Pōhaku o Hauwahine almost any Saturday from noon to five.
-Once experience is gained in taking care of the wahi pana and its native flora, a regular volunteer becomes a park docent and sets his/her own work schedule.
+In the past, ‘Ahahui Mālama i ka Lōkahi offered regularly scheduled volunteer workdays for groups or individuals.
+The group no longer schedules such events and guided experiences for school, church, club, or company groups are no longer offered.
+However, individuals can join the Nā Pōhaku Ecology Group (NPEG) at Nā Pōhaku o Hauwahine almost any Saturday from noon to five.
+Once experience is gained in taking care of the wahi pana and its native flora, a regular volunteer becomes a park docent and can set his/her own work schedule.

 We realize, that some people—people who certainly share our vision—would prefer to work completely on their own schedule.
 Since any help towards maintaining the sites is greatly appreciated, it is not our intent to ever discourage these irregular volunteers.
-But we must point out that both Ulupō Heiau and Nā Pōhaku o Hauwahine are part of the Hawai‘i State Parks system and the land is owned by the State of Hawai‘i.
-Irregular, infrequent "volunteers" are really not vounteering under ‘Ahahui Mālama I Ka Lōkahi, even if they are members of the organization, unless they complete a volunteer's liability waiver form (required by the state annually).
-We encourage everyone to contact Ka‘imi Scudder (email: email@example.com) if you have not submitted this form this year.
+But we point out that Nā Pōhaku o Hauwahine is part of the Hawai‘i State Parks system and the land is owned by the State of Hawai‘i.
+Irregular, infrequent "volunteers" are not vounteering under ‘Ahahui Mālama I Ka Lōkahi, even if they are members of the organization, unless they complete a volunteer's liability waiver form (required by the state annually).
+We encourage everyone to contact Ka‘imi Scudder (email: Webguy@ahahui.net) if you have not submitted this form this year.

 236-1782 or 781-4906.

 most days in front at Nā Pōhaku.